 Next, try out a few of your learnings.
 Maybe your assessments shone a light on the fact that you are creative––a part of yourself you put on the shelf a while ago.
 Maybe you have good leadership qualities that are suppressed in your current work environment.
 Starting small at first, find ways to implement your new knowledge,

 There is no better way to take this process of self-exploration further than in the deep quiet of meditation.
 And while all forms of meditation offer introspective, distraction-free spaces to get in touch with ourselves, we highly recommend it.
 Vipassana for profound, direct insights.
-Vipassana, an ancient technique that uses self-observation of mind and body to access deep truths and wisdom, is one of the most direct routes to a deeper understanding of ourselves.
+Vipassana is an ancient technique that uses self-observation of mind and body.
+It allows us to access deep truths and wisdom.
+Additionally, it is one of the most direct routes to a deeper understanding of ourselves.

 As far as we know, each of us has only one mind and body to experience the physical universe.
 So let’s use the tools we are given!
-This is the real reason that sages of every era and culture have come up with their own ways to turn within and seek a thorough understanding of the self. , By extension, we come to better understand all of life.
+This is the real reason that sages of every era and culture have come up with their own ways to understand the self.
+As a result, we come to better understand all of life.

 Enjoy this post?
 Look out for next week’s article on the top 10 forms of meditation.

 Looking for a practical framework for self-awareness?
 Want to make better choices, develop healthier relationships, and live a happier life?
 Check out our next program, 40 Days to Ultimate Well-Being, and join a growing global network of people dedicated to bettering themselves and their communities!